-- If you want to earn cash back for your business, get the Capital One Spark Cash Plus; the card offers unlimited 2% cash back with no foreign transaction fees, plus a $200 bonus when you spend at least $200,000 on the card per year, and these rewards can even be converted into Capital One miles
+- If you want to earn cash back for your business, get the Capital One Spark Cash Plus; the card offers unlimited 2% cash back with no foreign transaction fees (Rates & Fees), plus a $150 bonus when you spend at least $150,000 on the card per year, and these rewards can even be converted into Capital One miles

 - If you want to earn points, get the Ink Business Preferred® Credit Card; the card offers 3x points in select categories, and offers car rental coverage, cell phone protection, and more